Problem · Singapore to US fintech launch

 What this work does not include.

 No legal services.
 No MAS licensing, US state money-transmitter licensing, federal charter work, broker-dealer registration, FINRA or SEC compliance, FinCEN filings, OFAC screening design, or US banking partner introductions.
 No US LLC or C-corp formation.
 No EP, Tech.Pass, EB-5, E-2, L-1, or O-1 visa work.
-No US tax structuring, FATCA analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, or double-tax-treaty analysis.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.

 Frequently asked.